Tiller-Kun/Tiller-Kun.github.io/README.md

-# Welcome to my first wbesite coding project! 🎉
+# Welcome to my first website coding project! 🎉

 This project is a simple website that I built as part of my journey into learning web development.
 It's nothing super serious—just a basic website with a goal of highlighting some aspects of myself and gaining hands-on experience on building websites from scratch.